nsip/nias2/README.md

 NIAS2 relies on the following infrastructure:
 * [ledis](http://ledisdb.com), a NoSQL database similar to [redis](http://redis.io)
+* xmllint, an XML validator included in the [libxml](http://xmlsoft.org) package

 `unit_test_files/`
 * Contains files used in unit/integration testing of the code.
 Currently restricted to CSV files input into the validation module.

 `build.sh`, `build/`, `release.sh`
 * `build.sh` is the script to build NIAS2 executables for the various supported platforms.
-The builds for each platform are built in `build/PLATFORM/go-nias/`.
+The builds for each platform are built in `build/PLATFORM/go-nias8/`.
 * The `release.sh` script zips the builds at the top level of the `build` folder, and creates a new release of the NIAS2 code on github, including those binary files.
 * The supported platforms are:
   * Mac OSX
   * Windows 32 bit
   * Windows 64 bit
   * Linux 32 bit
-  * Linux 64 bit.
+  * Linux 64 bit

 `bin/`
 Contains the scripts and batch files to start and stop running NIAS.
 These are copied into the builds for each platform: